influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/manage-data.md

 ---
 title: Manage your data using InfluxQL
 description: >
-  Use InfluxQL to delete
+  Use InfluxQL data management commands to manage data.
 menu:
   influxdb_2_4:
-    name: Manage your database
+    name: Manage your data
     parent: Query with InfluxQL
     identifier: manage-database
 weight: 204